Institute for Chemical Research (ICR), Kyoto University

 If you are having trouble determining an appropriate joint researcher, please consult with the ICR member in charge of your proposal research field or category for assistance.
 The maximum budgets indicated in Table 1 are for your reference.
 When you consult with your selected ICR member(s), your conversation should include a detailed breakdown of the budget for equipment, consumables, and travel should be included.
 In particular, when determining the travel budget, make sure to consider the locations and circumstances of all researchers on your team.

-Any category may include researchers from abroad.
+Any categories may include researchers from abroad.
 If your group includes researchers from abroad, check the box in the upper left corner of the appropriate form.

 1. Fields marked with * are for internal use.
 Please leave them blank.

-2. Always fill out the name and contact details of your intended ICR.
+2. Always fill out the name and contact details of your intended ICR partner researcher.

 3-3.
 Application Deadline and Submission Address

-Completed application forms should be submitted by email as a MS Word attachment to the following email address by Monday, January 31, 2019.
+Completed application forms should be submitted in a MS Word format by email to the following email address by Monday, January 20, 2020.

 Email: icr-hub＠scl.kyoto-u.ac.jp Phone: +81-774-38-3121